 In determining annual equity awards, our Compensation Committee takes into account the Company's overall financial performance.
-The awards made under the 2015 Equity Incentive Plan in 2017 were granted to recognize such individuals' efforts on our behalf in connection with the Company's performance in 2016 and to provide a retention element to their compensation.
-More detail with respect to the equity awards granted in 2017 is provided in the table under "Compensation of Executive Officers-Grants of Plan-Based Awards."
+The awards made under the 2015 Equity Incentive Plan in 2018 were granted to recognize such individuals' efforts on our behalf in connection with the Company's performance in 2017 and to provide a retention element to their compensation.
+More detail with respect to the equity awards granted in 2018 is provided in the table under "Compensation of Executive Officers-Grants of Plan-Based Awards."

-As part of our review of 2017 performance in February 2018, we made our annual performance equity grants.
+As part of our review of 2018 performance in February 2019, we made our annual performance equity grants.
 The annual performance equity grant represents a time-based restricted share award that is based on a subjective review of the Company's performance, as well as the competitive pay of the Peer Group and the Executive Chairman Peer Group.
-The annual performance equity grants made in 2018 were as follows:
+The annual performance equity grants made in 2019 were as follows:

-Name Cash Value of 2018 Award
+Name Cash Value of 2019 Award

 Robert L. Johnson \$ 650,000

-Ross H. Bierkan \$ 360,000
+Leslie D. Hale \$ 1,825,000

-Leslie D. Hale \$ 1,125,000
+Sean M. Mahoney \$ 251,507

-These restricted share awards will vest ratably on each of the first 16 quarterly anniversaries of the date of grant, subject to the executive's continued employment.
-Because these awards for 2017 performance were made in 2018, pursuant to applicable SEC disclosure rules, such awards will be reflected in the Summary Compensation Table and the Grants of Plan-Based Awards Table in our proxy statement for the 2019 annual meeting of shareholders, which reflects 2018 compensation.
+These restricted share awards will vest on the first four annual anniversaries of the date of grant, subject to the executive's continued employment.
+Because these awards for 2018 performance were made in 2019, pursuant to applicable SEC disclosure rules, such awards will be reflected in the Summary Compensation Table and the Grants of Plan-Based Awards Table in our proxy statement for the 2020 annual meeting of shareholders, which reflects 2019 compensation.